kalliope-project/kalliope/README.md

 ## License

-Copyright (c) 2016.
+Copyright (c) 2018.
 All rights reserved.

-Kalliope is covered by the MIT license, a permissive free software license that lets you do anything you want with the source code, as long as you provide back attribution and ["don't hold you liable"](http://choosealicense.com/).
+Kalliope is covered by the  GNU GENERAL PUBLIC LICENSE v3.0.
+Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.
 For the full license text see the [LICENSE.md](LICENSE.md) file.